 Like many older photos that have been scanned, the colours in this photo have faded.
 There is too much of some colours and not enough of others.
-This imbalance in colours can be corrected using levels.
+This imbalance in colours can be corrected through the use of levels.
 As this is an RGB image, you can adjust the levels for red, green and blue separately.

-- 2) Open the Levels options [Ctrl] [L]. - 3) From the Channel list up the top, select Red.
+2) Open the Levels options [Ctrl] [L].

+3) From the Channel list up the top, select Red.